zuozhenggh/learning-library/data-management-library/odi/on-prem/setup-odi-rep/setup-odi-rep.md

   ![](./images/odi_models_2.png " ")

 Congratulations!
 Now you have the environment to run the ODI labs.
-You many now proceed to the next lab.
+You may proceed to the next lab.

 ## Learn More
 - [Oracle Data Integrator](https://docs.oracle.com/en/middleware/fusion-middleware/data-integrator/index.html)